Coding-Hashira/NodeJs-and-Express/README.md

 Let's learn together! :handshake:

 > **NOTE:** As I'm currently learning NodeJs and Express, this repository is not yet finished.
 I'll be updating it as I'll learn new topics and build more projects.
-And most probably, for now, those updates will come on Weekends! 😉
+And most probably, those updates will come on Weekends! 😉

 ## Features of This Repo
 - 📃 Well Documented